I can hardly even believe how good this vegan meatloaf is!

 - Fresh Basil (Optional)

 - Preheat the oven to 375°F (190°C).
-Spray a loaf pan with non-stick spray and line a loaf pan with parchment paper so that the meatloaf can be easily lifted out.
+Spray a loaf pan with non-stick spray and line it with parchment paper so that the meatloaf can be easily lifted out.
 Set aside.

-- Add in the crushed garlic, garlic powder, breadcrumbs, sweet chili sauce, dijon mustard, flaxseed meal, nutritional yeast, tomato paste and cayenne pepper.
-Mix into a thick batter.
+- Add in soy sauce, sweet chili sauce, dijon mustard, flaxseed meal, nutritional yeast, garlic powder, breadcrumbs, tomato paste and cayenne pepper.
+Mix very well into a thick batter.
+Make sure everything is evenly mixed (it’s a very thick mix).
 Transfer this into the parchment lined loaf pan and smooth down with the back of a spoon.

-- Mix the tomato paste, brown sugar, syrup, garlic powder, soy sauce and paprika in a bowl and stir together.
-Spoon this over the top of the meatloaf and spread it evenly around.
+- While the meatloaf is baking, mix the tomato paste, brown sugar, maple syrup, garlic powder and paprika in a bowl and stir together.

 - Remove from the oven and allow to cool for at least 10 minutes before removing from the loaf pan by lifting the meatloaf out with the parchment paper.